 Nunc was founded by Artistic Director violinist Miranda Cuckson as an occasional concert series called “Transit Circle” (a type of telescope).
 It was renamed Nunc (the Latin word for “now”) and incorporated as a not-for-profit organization in 2012.
 Comprising a flexible collection of performers and artists, rather than a fixed ensemble roster, Nunc is devoted to presenting high-caliber performances of music and highlighting innovations and compositional contributions.

-Nunc is a long-term aspiration and interest of mine, a sandbox for me to play in and a way, I feel, to be a thoughtful, contributing artist, not just playing well but dealing with the repertoire and its various main streams and intriguing tributaries, thinking and making sense of it and discovering the specifics that give them their communicative power.
-As Nunc’s director, I look forward to lots of fascinating, moving, fun performances, discussions and projects.
-It’s extremely satisfying to have ongoing collaborations with people that continue to evolve and develop and I hope to continue and nurture those. -MC
+Nunc is a long-term interest of mine, a sandbox for me to play in sometimes, a tool for me to use to put ideas together, and a way, I feel, to be a thoughtful, contributing artist, not only playing great but dealing with the repertoire and its various main streams and intriguing tributaries, thinking and making sense of it and discovering the specifics that give them their communicative power. – Miranda Cuckson